SomyanshAvasthi/Sentiment-Analysis-for-Market-Research-using-SVM-Model/README.md

-# Importance of Sent.
-Analysis in Market Research
+# Importance of Sentiment Analysis for Market Research
 •	Sentiment analysis is a powerful tool for market research as it provides insights into customer attitudes, preferences,	and behavior.

 •	It helps to identify trends, patterns, and areas of improvement, which can be used to make informed business decisions.